 The amount of money you need to show depends on:

-- if you have paid any money to your sponsor for accommodation; up to £1,265 can be deducted from the funds you need to show
+- If you have paid any money to your sponsor for accommodation; up to £1,265 can deduct from the funds you need to show.

-- your living arrangements, if you are aged under 18
+- Your living arrangements, if you are under 18.

-If you are allowed bring dependants (your partner or children) you will also need to show you have enough money to cover their living costs.
+If you are allowed bring dependants (your partner or children) you will also need to show the financial evidence for you have enough money to cover their living costs.

 The amount of money you need to show depends on:

-- who you are living with – for example, your parent, legal guardian, relative or foster carer
+- Who you are living with – for example, your parent, legal guardian, relative or foster carere.

 If you have children under the age of 18 who you are financially responsible for and who live with you, you are not permitted to bring them with you on the Child Student route.